 •Mutations in genes can lead to ALS.

 •There are some chemicals which when get imbalance lead to ALS.
 When glutamate levels are higher than the normal levels it can lead to ALS.

 •Disturbance in the immune system of a person can also lead to ALS as in this condition patient’s immune cells start attacking his own body cells.

 There is one more disturbance in the body that can lead to ALS.
 If proteins are not handled properly in the nerve cells it may lead to gradual accumulation of abnormal forms of these proteins in the cells and by the time it causes nerve cells to die.

 •Weakness in hands and clumsiness.

-•Walking difficult, and along with that difficulty in doing normal day activities.
+•Walking difficulty, and along with that difficulty in doing normal daily activities.

 •Speech slurred with trouble in swallowing.

 •Difficulty in holding neck and unable to maintain perfect posture.

 •Cramping in muscles and also twitching in arms, tongue, and shoulders of the patient.